xapax/security/cmd.md

 In the windows world mounting is called mapping.

-If you want to see which drives are mapped/mounted to your filesystem you can use any of these commands:
+If you want to see which drives are mapped/mounted to your file-system you can use any of these commands:

 ```
 # This is the most thorough